© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 Science, Technology, Engineering and Mathematics (STEM)

-world around them.
-Concepts like gravity, magnetism, electricity, flow, viscosity, heat, cold,
+them.
+Concepts like gravity, magnetism, electricity, flow, viscosity, heat, cold, weather, the seasons,

-weather, the seasons, nature, computers, apps, programming, phones, cameras, iPad tablets,
+nature, computers, apps, programming, phones, cameras, iPad tablets, the internet, electromagnetism,

-readily encourage experimentation, investigation, comparisons, lateral thinking, language
+encourage experimentation, investigation, comparisons, lateral thinking, language development and

 STEM